 Freestyle boards, on the other hand, are normally shorter, sometimes wider and normally more flexible.
 As a result they are more forgiving which makes them better for beginners.
 But essentially they are designed for doing tricks, riding rails and offering a more forgiving landing if you get something wrong.

-Freestyle boards normally have a centred stance for balance and a symmetrical design, allowing you to ride both regular and switch/fakie no problems.
+Freestyle boards normally have a centred stance for balance and a symmetrical design, allowing you to ride both regular and switch/fakie.
 This is important if you want to stomp a landing and ride away without slowing down to flick your board round, never looks good if you can’t ride it switch…..

 It is important to add that a freestyle board can still be ridden in powder, in fact some flexible rocker profile freestyle boards are very good to ride in fresh stuff.
 But they are less helpful in difficult off piste, where the more precise nature of freeride boards come into their own.